mjw-marine/Reef-Environmental-Stress-Exposure-Toolbox/README.md

 An CRSEI Earth Engine App has been developed as part of this project.
 It can be found at https://mjw1280.users.earthengine.app/view/reef-environmental-stress-exposure-toolbox.

 Link to publication will be added when publication occurs.

+20/02/2024

+New code has been added for the RESET.
+As the spatial resolution of the nine variables varies, each product is resampled using bilinear interpolation to match the highest resolution product (50m).
+This code can be found in RESET_GEE_CODE_resample.